pkmoore/docs/EducationalAssignments/ABStoragePartOne.md

 behavior of any set of calls.
 While not a perfect way of validating your reference monitor, it is useful to create test cases to see whether your security layer will work as expected (the test cases may be turned in as part of the next assignment).
-Please ask your instructor if test cases are available to you, some instructors may provide with test cases.

 This assignment is intended to reinforce concepts about access control and reference monitors in a hands-on manner.